BenJanecke/benjanecke.github.com/_posts/2015-11-30-so-you-want-to-test-your-react-code-with-mocha.markdown

 ---
 layout: post
-title: "So you want to test your react code with mocha"
+title: "So you want to test your react code with mocha(updated)"
 date: 2015-11-30 15:45:38 +0200
 comments: true
 ---